netsage-project/netsage-pipeline/website/docs/deploy/docker_upgrade.md

 ### 3. Recreate and check custom files

-Compare .env and docker-compose.override.yml to their example files to see if any changes have been made.
-(Expect the example files to have environment variables that have gotten filled in in the non-example files.)
-Copy in any updates, particularly any relevant ones or just recreate them as you did during installation.
+- Compare the .env to env.example to see if any changes have been made.
+    Copy in any updates, particularly any relevant ones, or just recreate the .env file as you did during installation.

-Run the pmacct setup script to recreate the pmacct config files, in case there have been any changes.
+- Run the pmacct setup script to recreate the pmacct config files, in case there have been any changes.
 This might also update the override file.

 ```sh
 ./setup-pmacct.sh
 ```

+- Compare the docker-compose.override.yml file to the example.
+(Expect the example file to have environment variables that have gotten filled in in the non-example file.)
+If there are new lines or sections that are missing, copy them in.
+The setup script is not able to handle much in the way of changes.

-Rerun the cron setup script to recreate the non-ORIG files in bin/ and cron.d/.
-Compare the resulting .cron files in the cron.d/ directory to those in /etc/cron.d/.
-If any have changed, copy them to /etc/cron.d/.
+- Rerun the cron setup script to recreate the non-ORIG files in bin/ and cron.d/.

 ```sh
 ./setup-cron.sh
 ```

+- Compare the resulting .cron files in the cron.d/ directory to those in /etc/cron.d/.
+If any have changed, copy them to /etc/cron.d/.

 ### 4. Restart all the Docker Containers